interactive-fiction-class/interactive-fiction-class.github.io/homeworks/commonsense-reasoning/commonsense-reasoning.md

 * The number of training steps
 * The number of layers and types of activation functions in the model architecture
 * The batch size
-* For the supervised model, consider sharing some weights with the unsupervised model that was previously trained
+* For the supervised model that trains on the validation set, can you also incorporate the unlabeled training data?

 # What to submit
 * A file containing your writeup, as either `report.pdf` or `report.md`.